decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Inputs:

-- PK (REQUIRED), an octet string of the form outputted by the SkToPk operation.
+- PK (REQUIRED), a point of G2, different from the Identity_G2 point.
 - signature (REQUIRED), an octet string of the form outputted by the Sign operation.
 - header (OPTIONAL), an octet string containing context and application